keidev-sol/Veyra-AI-Agent/Readme.md

 ## Product Vision

-Vera removes friction from Web3.
+veyra removes friction from Web3.
 It replaces complex steps with a friendly, guided AI conversation.
 The goal is to make Solana operations feel as easy as a regular app.